 Once again, always contact your airlines for accurate information, since in Europe, the policy on the use of CSS on aircraft depends on the airline's policy.
 The additional information you can find on the official site of the European Union Aviation Safety Agency.

 It is strongly advised to contact your airlines and inform them that you will be flying with a child.
 They will provide all the essential information you need and brief you on their policies on the matter.

-These are the standard recommendations, but I am sure every mother knows the best what her child needs, just make sure you're fully prepared for the entire flight duration.
+These are the standard recommendations, but I am sure every mother knows best what her child needs; just make sure you're fully prepared for the entire flight duration.

 How to Take Your Car Seat to the Airplane?

 Some people use foldable strollers as they are very compact, but you'll need to gate check it and still carry the car seat to the airplane.
-Another incredible option is to use the stroller wagon and then fold and store it in the carry bag and check it at the gate.
+Another incredible option is to use the car seat cart and then fold and store it in the carry bag and check it at the gate.
 It is always advisable to come with another adult if you're traveling with a really young child.

 To sum it all up, flying with car seats is definitely the safest option to accommodate your child during the flight.

 While it is allowed to hold your toddler on your lap, it has been proven in the experience that it may result in preventable injuries or even fatal results if a plane crashes or some disturbances occur.
-You will need to pay for your child's extra seat if you're planning to use a car seat for his/her accommodations.
+You will need to pay for your child's extra seat if you plan to use a car seat for his/her accommodations.